Canada Housing & Mortgage Corporation’s (CMHC) top boss made some comments this week that has raised speculation that big changes are headed our way.

 Keep in mind that for the past 2 years mortgage default insurers have required home buyers to pony up 10% down for purchases over $500k (sliding scale).

 Does anyone remember the headlines back then?
-We thought the sky was falling but I don’t think anyone would argue that it had any significant impact on the market over the past 24 months.
+We thought the sky was falling.
+However, I don’t think anyone would argue that it had any significant impact on the market over the past 24 months.

 CMHC CEO’s remarks “Unless we act, a first time homebuyer purchasing a $300,000 home with a 5 per cent down payment stands to lose over $45,000 on their $15,000 investment if prices fall by 10 per cent etc…” doesn’t sound like a very good argument to me.

-He’s posturing that it will save “young Canadians” from losing money but really we should read it as saving “CMHC” from losing money.
+He’s posturing that it will save “young Canadians” from losing money.
+In reality, we should read it as saving “CMHC” from losing money.

 Regardless of who loses money it’s not good.

-I’m not sold that this strategy is really that helpful to mitigate risk and help Canadians but I think this is part of a long standing initiative by CMHC to eliminate 5% down payment.
+I’m not sold that this strategy is really that helpful to mitigate risk and help Canadians.
+I think this is part of a long-standing initiative by CMHC to eliminate 5% down payment.